Equality Act 2010

 You will find the latest set of reports below along with previously published reports.

-Public Sector Equality Duty - April 2019 update
+Public Sector Equality Duty - April 2021 - New Reporting Cycle

-The following information forms the April 2019 publication requirements under the Public Sector Equality Duty (PSED).
+The following information forms the April 2021 publication requirements under the Public Sector Equality Duty (PSED):

-- University of Glasgow PSED Mainstreaming Report April 2019 - incorporating Equality Outcomes Update (MS Word version)
+- University of Glasgow PSED Mainstreaming Report 2021 (MS Word version)

-- University of Glasgow Staff Equality Monitoring Report 2017-2018 (PDF Version)
+- University of Glasgow PSED Mainstreaming Report 2021 (PDF version)

 If you require any of these documents or information in an alternative format, please contact the Equality and Diversity Unit.